afnog/sse/apache/presentation.md

   * The private Key is used to decipher the information
   * The private should be not be disclosed to anyone

 [*] The key is included on the certificate, but can be reused on more certificates as long as not compromised.
+There is no way to revoke it except to revoke all certs signed with it.

 ---